eeeps/exif-intrinsic-sizing-explainer/README.md

 ## The Client Hints use case

-Let's say a page author has chosen to craft a variable-device-pixel-ratio responsive image, with `srcset`.
+Let’s say a page author has chosen to craft a variable-device-pixel-ratio responsive image, with `srcset`.

 Their markup might look like this: